West Palm Beach Violation of Probation Lawyer

 What To Do if You Have Been Charged with a Probation Violation

 If you have been charged with violation of probation, contact me online me as soon as possible, or call 561-533-1221.
-I am a dedicated Palm Beach Gardens criminal defense attorney with over 29 years of experience in the Florida criminal justice system.
+I am a dedicated West Palm Beach criminal defense attorney with over 38 years of experience in the Florida criminal justice system.
 As a former prosecutor, I have seen violation of probation cases from both sides and know what it takes to get my clients the best result.
-I am available to meet with you in my office in Palm Beach Gardens, or at my second location in West Palm Beach; both offices are conveniently located off of I-95.
+I am available to meet with you in my office in West Palm Beach, or at my second location in West Palm Beach; both offices are conveniently located off of I-95.
 I accept payment by credit card.